 SUBSCRIPTION BUSINESSES ARE POISED TO CAPITALIZE ON DIGITAL DISRUPTION BY USING FIRST-PARTY DATA

 The rise of subscription services fundamentally changes to how customers interact with brands.
-Subscription services aren’t creating more products; they’re simply selling differently and it’s working.
+While there isn’t more competition in the retail space because there are new products; subscription services are simply selling differently and it’s working.
 Today, about 50% of US online shoppers say that they subscribe to a media subscription service (e.g. Netflix, Spotify) and/or a product delivery service (e.g. BirchBox, Dollar Shave Club) according to research from McKinsey.

 As the authors of the HBR article How Subscriptions are Creating Winners and Losers in Retail argue, it’s about relationships: